Open-EO/openeo-python-client/docs/datacube_construction.rst

         ...

-It is possible to construct a :class:`~openeo.rest.datacube.DataCube` object that corresponds with this process graph with the :meth:`Connection.datacube_from_json <openeo.rest.connection.Connection.datacube_from_json>` method.
+It is possible to construct a :py:class:`~openeo.rest.datacube.DataCube` object that corresponds with this process graph with the :py:meth:`Connection.datacube_from_json <openeo.rest.connection.Connection.datacube_from_json>` method.
 It can be given one of:

     - a raw JSON string,